thesmal/STARTER-BUFFER/README.md

-Inform me of bugs bcuz this is my first mod also please tell me how to add text listening
+Tell me about bugs pls